-At Cruse we have over 50 years’ experience caring for people when someone close to them has died and we have worked in partnership with the Alzheimer’s Society to develop a 1 day workshop as part of the “Bereaved by Dementia” project in Wales for organisations who work with individuals who are living with Dementia and their families.
+At Cruse we have over 50 years’ experience caring for people when someone close to them has died.
+We have worked in partnership with the Alzheimer’s Society to develop a one day workshop as part of the “Bereaved by Dementia” project in Wales for organisations who work with individuals who are living with dementia and their families.
 Bringing together the expertise of both charities, this workshop is designed to increase awareness and understanding of living with dementia and also introduce the core models and theories of bereavement that Cruse uses in our work to support bereaved people.

 After the workshop participants will:

 - Know how dementia impacts on experiences of everyday life and of bereavement